sodabubblewine/sodabubblewine.github.io/README.md

 13. That method does depend on mastery of predicate abstracts, but there is no excuse for not mastering them when you belong to a culture that insists on the conspicuity of variables.

-14. This note was supposed to deal with primitive recursive arithmetic, but it ended up making a new hint: [how indicernibility works][#how-indiscernibility-works].
+14. This note was supposed to deal with primitive recursive arithmetic, but it ended up making a new hint: [how indicernibility works](#how-indiscernibility-works).

 ## 2025 0718